iagoleal/doctor.nvim/README.md

 This is a implementation of Joseph Weizenbaum's [ELIZA chatbot][eliza-wikipedia] embedded in a neovim prompt buffer.
-It works just like Emacs `M-x doctor`: you fire up a command and a chat buffer opens up.
+It works just like Emacs `M-x doctor`: you fire up a command and a chat buffer pops up.

 A ELIZA bot uses a script that is separate from the implementation to formulate its responses.
 In the case of this plugin, we are using the original script found on Weizenbaum's paper from 1966 that simulates a Rogerian psychotherapist.
-(Pull Requests for new scripts are always welcome by the way!)
+(Pull Requests for new scripts are always welcome, by the way!)

 ## Installation